Oklahoma State Cowboys wrestling

-The Oklahoma State Cowboys wrestling team is the most successful NCAA Division I program of all time in any sport.
-As of 2021-2022, Oklahoma State wrestling has won 34 team national championships, 143 individual NCAA championships, and 483 All-American honors.
+The Oklahoma State Cowboys wrestling team is the most successful NCAA Division I athletic program of all time in any sport.
+As of 2024–25, Oklahoma State wrestling has won 34 team NCAA national championships, 145 individual NCAA national championships, and 494 All-American honors.
+The Cowboys have also won 56 conference titles, coming in the Southwest, Missouri Valley, Big Eight and Big 12 conferences.
+The all-time dual record for the program is 1185–140–23.

 History

+Ed Gallagher era (1916–1940)

-Cowboy wrestling extends back to 1914–15 when A.M.
-Colville led the first team at what was then Oklahoma A&M. That team lost the school's first dual meet to Texas.
-The next season, athletic director Edward C. Gallagher would take over the team.
-He coached the first national championship team in 1928.
-He was also the coach of eight of the first ten national champions as his teams won in 1928, 1929, 1930, 1934, 1935, 1937, 1938, 1939, and 1940.
-Only a strong 1936 Oklahoma team coached by Paul Keen kept him from sweeping the first 10 official NCAA Championships.
-He coached 50 official All-Americans and 26 official individual champions in the earliest days of the tournament.
+The Oklahoma State wrestling program began in 1914, when A.M.
+Colville served as the first coach at what was then Oklahoma A&M. The following season in 1916 saw athletic director Edward C. Gallagher taking over as head coach of the team.
+The team would record its first dual meet win in 1917, defeating Emporia State, 15–10.
+They went on to pick up another win and a tied decision, to bring the Oklahoma A&M Tigers to a final record of 2–2–1 by the end of the 1910s.
+Gallagher coached the first NCAA national championship team in 1928, and would lead the team to the first 11 NCAA national championships in school history, as his teams won in 1928, 1929, 1930, 1931, 1933, 1934, 1935, 1937, 1938, 1939, and 1940.

+Art Griffith era (1941–1956)

-Following Gallagher's death in 1940, A&M to find a coach who could continue their winning tradition.
-For that task, the Cowboys turned to Art Griffith, longtime coach at Central High School in Tulsa.
-In 15 years, Griffith he won 94 of 100 matches, including 50 in a row at one point.
-Once he arrived in Stillwater, Griffith picked up where Gallagher left off, winning eight national championships in 13 years.
-He also continued two streaks left by Gallagher.
-First, he extended the four consecutive championships Gallagher had left with to seven, finally losing out in 1947 to Cornell.
+Art Griffith was hired following Gallagher's death in 1940, after Oklahoma A&M looked to find a coach who could continue their winning tradition and hired Griffith, a longtime coach at Central High School in Tulsa, Oklahoma.
+In 15 years, Griffith led Central High School to 94 wins in 100 matches, including 50 in a row at one point.
+Once he arrived in Stillwater, he would pick up right where Gallagher left off, winning eight national championships in 1941, 1942, 1946, 1948, 1949, 1954, 1955 and 1956, while managing to continue two streaks left by Gallagher.
+First, he extended the four consecutive national championships Gallagher had established to seven consecutive national championships prior to losing to Cornell College in 1947.
 Second, he extended the 27 consecutive dual meet victory streak to 76, before finally losing in 1951.
-Griffith's wrestlers won 27 individual championships and were All-Americans 64 times from 1941–1956.
-He retired on top after winning three consecutive NCAA Championships and going 78-7-4 for his career, including ten undefeated teams.
+Griffith's wrestlers won 27 individual championships and were All-Americans 64 times under his leadership.
+He retired on top after winning three consecutive NCAA Championships and going 78–7–4 for his career, which included ten undefeated seasons.

+Myron Roderick era (1957–1969)

-One of Griffith's wrestlers, Myron Roderick, was chosen to immediately succeed his former coach following his retirement in 1956.
-As a wrestler for Griffith, Roderick went 42–2 and became a three-time national champion from 1954–1956.
-After he returned from the 1956 Olympics, he took over as head coach.
-His first team was one of his least successful, finishing fourth at nationals with only one champion and three All-Americans to his credit.
-However, his 1957–58 and 1958–59 teams dominated the NCAA tournament, winning in convincing fashion with four champions and 15 All-Americans between the two years.
-His 1960 team couldn't compete with a much stronger Oklahoma team coached by Thomas Evans.
-However, Roderick's teams once again rebounded with championship wins in 1961 and 1962, winning five individual championships and another 15 All-Americans.
-By the end of his career in 1969, he had coached seven team champions, 20 individual champions, and 79 All-Americans.
+Myron Roderick, one of Griffith's wrestlers, was chosen to immediately succeed his former coach following his retirement in 1956.
+As a wrestler for Griffith, Roderick went 42–2 and became a three-time All-American and two-time national champion.
+As head coach, Roderick won his first two national titles in 1958 and 1959, and followed it up with five more national championships in 1961, 1962, 1964, 1966 and 1968.
+By the end of his career, he had coached seven team champions, 20 individual champions, and 79 All-Americans.